-‘Teem Mom OG’s Catelynn Lowell Definitely Wants More Kids Despite Postpartum Fears
+‘Teem Mom OG’s’ Catelynn Lowell Definitely Wants More Kids Despite Postpartum Fears

-It’s no secret that Catelynn Lowell has suffered severely with postpartum depression and that it has affected her desire to have children in the near future.
+It’s no secret that Catelynn Lowell has suffered severely with postpartum depression, and it has affected her desire to have children in the near future.
 While husband Tyler Baltierra has stated he wants kids immediately, Catelynn has said that how much she went through after she had her now 2-year-old daughter, Novalee Reign, makes her hesitant to get pregnant again.

 The Teen Mom OG star recently revealed that despite all of her misgivings and being terrified of a relapse, she still wants to make Nova a big sister.

-She opened up on Kate Casey’s podcast, Reality Life With Kate Casey.
+She opened up on Kate Casey’s podcast, Reality Life with Kate Casey.

 “Believe me, I want another baby too.
 I think struggling with postpartum and it being so severe… It’s kind of scary for me, in a way.
 That definitely deters me a little bit from wanting another child.